Uniswap/docs/versioned_docs/version-V1/guides/free2play/overview.md

 7. If you own a DEGEN or have an active DEGEN rental, you will be prompted to enter the game

 8. If you don't own a DEGEN or have an active DEGEN rental, you will be presented with the Free-to-play option, where you can select a tribe and enter the game

-You may find [our guide](https://www.loom.com/share/2bedc69db7e84e1fb1084c2182b86149) for connecting your crypto wallet helpful.